Sora (text-to-video model): Sora 2

-Sora 2 was unveiled on September 30, 2025, with an iOS app at the same time.
-All videos generated by the model feature a visible, moving watermark to prevent misuse behaviors of the tool.
-The previous version of Sora also used a safety watermark to let the audience distinguish between real and fictional content.
-Only 7 days later, on October 7, 2025, 404 Media reported that third-party programs which successfully removed the compulsory watermark from Sora 2 videos had become prevalent.
+Sora 2 was unveiled on September 30, 2025, with an iOS app at the same time, as well as an Android app two months later.
+All videos generated by the model feature a visible, moving watermark to prevent misuse of the tool.
+The previous version of Sora also added a safety watermark to allow viewers to distinguish between real and fictional content.
+On October 7, 404 Media reported that third-party programs that could remove the watermark from Sora 2 videos had become prevalent.
+Many outlets, such as Wired magazine, have noted that the Sora 2 app is overtly similar to TikTok in style and features.

-By default, the generator uses copyrighted material in its videos unless copyright holders actively opt-out of having their content included.
+Discontinuation

+On March 24, 2026, OpenAI announced on X that it was discontinuing Sora in both the mobile app and the API.
+The Sora app was shut down on April 26, 2026, while the API was shut down on September 24, 2026.
+OpenAI's partnership with Disney, which included a licensing agreement allowing Disney characters to be used within Sora, was also coming to an end.
+The decision prompted British technology news website The Register to label OpenAI a "product-killer", following in the footsteps of other technology companies such as Google, Amazon Web Services, Broadcom, Cloud Software Group, and Netscape.

+OpenAI did not provide a specific reason for discontinuing Sora in its shutdown notice.
+The reports that emerged regarding this discontinuity linked the decision to computation shortages, cost pressures, and a broader shift toward core enterprise products.
+Following its public launch, Sora's worldwide users peaked at around a million before declining to fewer than 500,000, while the service cost an estimated $1 million per day to operate due to the computational demands of video generation.

 Legal regulation

-Intellectual property

-In November 2024, an API key for Sora access was leaked by a group of testers on Hugging Face, who posted a manifesto stating that they were protesting that Sora was used for "art washing".
-OpenAI revoked all access three hours after the leak was made public, and stated that "hundreds of artists" have shaped the development, and that "participation is voluntary."
+In November 2024, an API key for Sora access was leaked by a group of testers on Hugging Face who posted a manifesto stating that they were protesting that Sora was used for "art washing".
+OpenAI revoked all access three hours after the leak was made public and stated that "hundreds of artists" have shaped the development and that "participation is voluntary".

-On its launch, Sora 2 allowed copyrighted content by default, unless copyright holders were to contact OpenAI and opt-out of the generation of their content on the platform.
-On October 3, 2025, OpenAI stated that a future update to Sora 2 would give copyright holders "more granular control" over the generation of copyrighted content, though OpenAI did not state if existing content would be removed.
-On October 6, the chairman of the MPA criticized OpenAI's approach to copyright on Sora 2.
+At the time of its launch, Sora 2 allowed copyrighted content by default unless copyright holders contacted OpenAI to restrict the generation of their content on the platform.
+On October 3, 2025, OpenAI stated that a future update to Sora 2 would give copyright holders "more granular control" over the generation of copyrighted content, but the company did not state whether existing content would be removed.
+On October 6, the chairman of the MPA criticized OpenAI's approach to copyright with Sora 2.

+On December 11, 2025, the Walt Disney Company announced that it would invest $1 billion in OpenAI, in a three-year licensing deal, to allow users on Disney+ to generate more than 200 of its copyrighted characters on Sora 2.
+These characters include those from Disney Animation, Pixar, Marvel Studios, and Star Wars.